LindseyWei/Bird-Classifier/index.md

 # Final Milestone
 My final milestone is a complete bird image classifier that I presented in the video below.
 I made a shell for my model by defining the input and output data.
 Now the model can work successfully.
-You can see my codes in GitHub.
+You can see my codes on GitHub.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e-129qTxd3M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>